suffolklibraries/sljekyll/_recurrents/lowestoft-my-health-group.md

 ---
-recurrent-title: "My Health Group - get advice and guidance about your health from the Adult Learning Disability Team in the Navigator Centre"
+recurrent-title: "My Health Group"
+recurrent-description: "Get advice and guidance about your health from the Adult Learning Disability Team in the Navigator Centre."
 recurrent-day: second and fourth Monday of the month
 recurrent-times: 1000-1300
 recurrent-location: lowestoft-library